-Is CCM recognized as an RHC service and/or an FQHC service?

-Yes, but the RHC or FQHC will not receive its all-inclusive rate for CCM; instead, the RHC or FQHC will be paid under a separate care management code specifically for RHCs and FQHCs, as described in Section 3.
+Is CCM recognized as a rural health clinic (RHC) service and/or a federally qualified health center (FQHC) service?
+Yes, but the RHC or FQHC will not receive its all-inclusive rate for CCM.
+Instead, the RHC or FQHC will be paid under a separate care management code specifically for RHCs and FQHCs, as explained later.
 Can Medicare Shared Savings Program (MSSP) participants bill for CCM?

-Physician practices participating in CMS' new Comprehensive Primary Care Plus (CPC+) program cannot bill CCM for their attributed beneficiaries.
-Otherwise, participation in other CMS initiatives - including the MSSP - does not disqualify a practitioner from billing CCM for any beneficiary.
+Physician practices participating in CMS' Comprehensive Primary Care Plus (CPC+) program cannot bill CCM for their attributed beneficiaries.
+Otherwise, participation in other CMS initiatives-including the MSSP- does not disqualify a practitioner from billing CCM for any beneficiary.
 All CCM payments will be included in CMS' calculations of total costs of care for purposes of shared savings and bundled payment programs.